-- Assess and create personalised plans for 6 pupils
+- Assess and create personalised plans for pupils

-- Train your staff team to develop dyslexia friendly classrooms
+- Train your staff team to develop dyslexia-friendly classrooms

 - Notice and adjust teaching and learning to ensure that pupils make excellent progress

-- Review progress and set next steps and share this with parents/carers
+- Review progress and set next steps and share this with parents/carers.

-- assessment and direct teaching
+- Assessment and direct teaching

-- guidance and support for SENCos
+- Guidance and support for SENDCos

-- training for staff and teaching assistant
+- Training for teachers and teaching assistants

-- Support to develop dyslexia friendly environment
+- Support to develop dyslexia-friendly environments.

 At One Education we employ a team of highly skilled specialist dyslexia teachers holding AMBDA status, who are authorised to conduct assessments which cover: